zpqrtbnk/SolutionBook/README.md

 It automatically saves its structure (to `%USERPROFILE%\AppData\Roaming\SolutionBook.settings`) when needed, and also updates itself whenever that file changes, in a way that *should* guarantee safe concurrent usage between multiple instances of Visual Studio.

+### INSTALL

+The extension is available through the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=ZpqrtBnk.SolutionBook) and can be installed in Visual Studio via the **EXTENSIONS** | **Manage Extensions** menu.
+Search for "SolutionBook" in online extensions.

 ### DISCLAIMER

 This was all quickly put together, and then hacked and hacked again.
 WPF is hard.
 I am not especially proud of the code.
 There *may* be issues.
 It works on my